Rytham1/track-finance/README.md

 2.)
 Tools you need installed:
 - FastAPI, Uvicorn, sqlachemy, NodeJS

 3.)
 CD into React folder, and * npm start * to run the code

+I am currently having issues uploading the react file, but you can see the picture below for UI, I can run the project locally on my computer though.